-The Dallas Observer — Final Thoughts, Plays, and Predictions for Texas Regionals By: Caleb Gedemer Posted 1 month ago to Premium Article 3 comments The next Regionals is almost upon us.
+The Dallas Observer — Final Thoughts, Plays, and Predictions for Texas Regionals By: Caleb Gedemer Posted 1 year ago to Premium Article 3 comments The next Regionals is almost upon us.
 The Expanded format is as confusing, frustrating, and polarizing as ever.
 Over the past few weeks, I’ve gone over some decks that haven’t been covered for the site yet — some really good ones.
 With the tournament so close it’s time for a general review of what to expect and a peek at some of the best plays for the event.
 There’s nearly too many Expanded format decks to count now, but here’s all of them by my count… Alolan Exeggutor Blacephalon-GX Blastoise / Magikarp and Wailord-GX Blastoise Toolbox Buzzwole / Shrine of Punishment Buzzwole-GX Toolbox Donphan Garbodor / Drampa-GX Garbodor / Necrozma-GX Greninja BREAK Hitmontop Lost March Lucario-GX Malamar Night March Primal Groudon-EX Rayquaza-GX Sableye Control Sceptile-GX / Vileplume Seismitoad-EX / Zoroark-GX Stoutland / Raichu Sylveon-GX Control Trevenant BREAK Unown DAMAGE / Reuniclus Vespiquen / Flareon Wailord-EX Control Wobbuffet BREAK Control Zoroark-GX Control Zoroark-GX / Exeggcute / Garbodor / Sky Field Zoroark-GX / Exodia Zoroark-GX / Garbodor / Parallel City Zoroark-GX / Golisopod-GX Zoroark-GX / Lycanroc-GX ContentsNarrowing Down the FieldQuality ControlBest OptionsPlanningFin Narrowing Down the Field That’s a lot to take in, and it’s even more unrealistic to think you could play a deck that can beat everything on this list.
 Here I would normally drop a tier list, but for even better simplicity the following are just the best decks — the ones that you should focus on and aim to beat.
 There isn’t exactly a perfect solution to beating them all so you may have to pick and choose what to focus on.
 Blastoise / Magikarp & Wailord-GX Blastoise Toolbox Buzzwole-GX Toolbox Lucario-GX Rayquaza-GX Seismitoad-EX / Zoroark-GX Trevenant BREAK Vespiquen / Flareon Zoroark-GX Control Zoroark-GX / Exeggcute / Garbodor / Sky Field Zoroark-GX / Exodia Zoroark-GX / Golisopod-GX These twelve decks are all very different from each other for the most part, so that creates a bit of a situation when it comes to deck building.
 On this list I’ve included two decks that would primarily be considered control-based, and as such there are specific techs you could play to counter that sort of a matchup.
 I usually don’t just pick a deck and tech it out; rather, I like to find a deck that has solid matchups all around then tech it as needed to fix unfavorable matchups.
 Most Regional Championship events in the United States see around seven hundred players.
 Texas looks to be about the same, but to be safe I’m going to use seven hundred and fifty as a projection.
 Of these players, about 85% usually play decks that are considered part of the general metagame.
 It is my aim to provide you with my opinion about how many of each deck you should expect to face, techs for each deck, and more.
 All projections will be based on the Day 1 metagame.
 If you'd like to continue reading PokeBeach's premium articles, consider purchasing a premium membership!
-It grants you full access to PokeBeach's premium articles, doubles your prize earnings in our monthly tournaments, and allows you to submit your deck lists and questions to our writers for advice!
+It grants you full access to PokeBeach's premium articles and allows you to submit your deck lists and questions to our writers for advice!
 If you're not completely satisfied with your membership, you can request a full refund within 30 days!
 Simply cancel it in Paypal and then PM Water Pokemon Master for a full refund.
 No questions asked!
 Each subscription automatically renews at the end of its cycle, but you can stop or change it before then.
 5.95 USD per 7 days Subscribe Weekly Subscription 5.95 / week.
 14.97 USD per month Subscribe Monthly Subscription 14.97 / month.
 You'll also get a special subscriber badge under your avatar.
 41.70 USD per 3 months Subscribe Quarterly Subscription Averages to 13.90 / month.
 You'll also get a special subscriber badge under your avatar and an Advanced Member banner.